Straight Circle

-Straight Circle is a 2025 comedy film, written and directed by Oscar Hudson, in his directorial debut.
-It stars Luke Tittensor, Elliott Tittensor and Neil Maskell.
+Straight Circle is a 2025 absurdist satirical comedy film written and directed by Oscar Hudson in his directorial debut.
+Produced by BBC Film, Magna Studios, 2AM, and Such Content, it stars Luke Tittensor, Elliott Tittensor, and Neil Maskell.

-The film had its world premiere in the Critics Week section of the 82nd Venice International Film Festival on September 1, 2025.
+The film had its world premiere in the Critics' Week section of the 82nd Venice International Film Festival on September 1, 2025, where it won the IWONDERFULL Grand Prize.
+In January 2026, independent film studio Joint Venture acquired the U.S. distribution rights.